imennajar/python-challenge/README.md

 # python-challenge
-# How to use python to read information from a CSV file, manipulate it, and return results into a text file: :cd:
+# How to use Python to read information from a CSV file, manipulate it, and return results into a text file: :cd:

 In this project we have two parts:
 - Analyze the financial records of a company